 Find free resources for them online or at your local library to make learning more manageable and fun.
 One of the advantages of a single-parent family is that you get to spend a lot of time with your child.

 Self esteem and confidence

-Make time every day to talk with them about their day, and listen to what they say.
-Always validate their feelings, and work on communicating with them in a way that builds confidence and encourages them to confide in you.
+Make time every day to talk with them about their day and listen to what they say.
+Always validate their feelings and work on communicating with them in a way that builds confidence and encourages them to confide in you.

 Always encourage your child, and be quick to acknowledge their achievements, no matter how small.
 A simple “well done” or even a card or note reminding them that they’re doing great can make a big difference.

 Your child’s relationship with their other parent might have negative effects of single parenting on a child.
 The child might suffer as a result of a separation.

 In some cases, the non-custodial parent can become somewhat distant.
 Your child may be left feeling abandoned or worried that they’ve done something wrong.